melanie-mendoza/AdvancedCSS_Sprint2/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+The important difference to note between the two different methods is that adaptive screen size is a lot less flexible than responsive screen design.
+Adaptive needs you to design for each screen size individually.

+Responsive websites respond to the size of the browser at any given point.
+No matter what the browser width may be, the site adjusts its layout (and perhaps functionality) in a way that is optimized to the screen.
+Whether the browser is 300px wide or 30000px wide doesn't matter because the layout will respond accordingly if it's done correctly.
+Adaptive websites adapt to the width of the browser at specific points.
+The website is only concerned about the browser being a specific width, at which point it adapts the layout.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means all of the designs are built for mobile and create breakpoints for larger size screens using min-width.
+Also, all base styles in mobile first will be what you'll want your mobile design to be.
+Desktop first means all of the designs are built for desktop and create breakpoints for smaller screens using max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% of 16px (typical default browser font-size) is 10px.
+That would make it 1.
+And 6rem = 16px.
+This now means that if the user’s default browser font-size is changed to, for example, 20px, 1.6rem would now equal 20px.
+	*** To work in fluid units, font-size in html must be set to 62.5%

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessors are supercharged version of CSS.
+It takes the syntax in CSS and expand it by refactoring.
+That way, codes are better executed or organized.
+It’s exactly the same code, but done in a cleaner, DRY way.
+Preprocessors also let us do nesting, write with a new syntax that's almost like using javascript functions which allows us to use variables, mixins, and parametric mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love how we are able to organize and make our code modular by using imports.
+Media queries give me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.